Madhepura

 Madhepura is a municipality in Madhepura district in the Indian state of Bihar.
-It stands at the centre of Kosi ravine, It was called Madhyapura- a place centrally situated which was subsequently transformed as Madhipura into present Madhepura.
+It stands at the centre of the Kosi ravine.
+It was called Madhyapura- a place centrally situated, which was subsequently transformed into Madhipura, present Madhepura.
 It is surrounded by Araria and Supaul districts in the north, Khagaria and Bhagalpur districts in the south, Purnia district in the east and Saharsa district in the West.
+Baba Singheshwar Sthan, a famous Shiva temple and pilgrimage site, is located in Madhepura district and attracts devotees, especially during the month of Shravan.

 History

 Madhepura is part of the Mithila region and the people here speak the Maithili language.

 Mithila first gained prominence after being settled by Indo-Aryan peoples who established the Mithila Kingdom (also called Kingdom of the Videhas).

 During the late Vedic period (c.
-1100–500 BCE), Videha became one of the major political and cultural centers of South Asia, along with Kuru and Pañcāla.
+1100–500 BCE), Videha became one of the major political and cultural centres of South Asia, along with Kuru and Pañcāla.
 The kings of the Videha Kingdom were called Janakas.

 The Videha Kingdom was later incorporated into the Vajjika League, which had its capital in the city of Vaishali, which is also in Mithila.